hmcts/ops-runbooks/oncall/README.md

 1. Request time based access (Automatically approved)

 Navigate to https://myaccess.microsoft.com/
-* Select: DevOps Bastion Server Access followed by "+ Request Access"
+* Select: Production Bastion Server Access followed by "+ Request Access"
 * Select: On-Call policy, no business justification is required.
 * Request: For specific period: Enter the period you are on-call for.
 * Submit (A green notification will confirm this was successful).